saalfeldlab/n5-ij/README.md

 Parameters
 * `N5Root` - the root location of the n5 (see also [Container types](#container-types))
 * `Dataset` - the name of the dataset.
-* `Block size` - block size as comma-separated list.
+* `Chunk size` - chunk/block size as comma-separated list.
-  * Length of list must match dimensionality of dataset
+  * The list may have length less than the dimensionality of the image.
+If so, the list will be extended to the correct length, filling with the last value.
+For example, for a 3D image the list `32,64` will be extended to `32,64,64`.
+* `Create Pyramid` - If checked, a multiscale pyramid will be created (if possible).
+See below for details.
+* `Downsampling method` - The downsampling method to be used if a multiscale pyramid can be created.
+See below for details.
+* `Compression` - The compression method to be used for chucnks / blocks.
 * `metadata type` - style and type of metadata to store (see also [Metadata](#metadata))
 * `thread count` - number of threads used for parallel writing (see also [Cloud writing benchmarks](#cloud-writing-benchmarks))
+* `Overwrite` - If checked, existing data may be deleted and overwritten without warning.

 ## Container types